French Country Curtains:

 It's not just the slight variation in color, but also the raised, 3D effect that adds interest to what might otherwise have been a rather bland example of French country drapes.

-french country curtains: white linen with patch
+white linen curtain with a patch

 To achieve this subtle effect, you don't even need a sewing machine; just iron some ribbon onto the cotton fabric with the help of fusible backing.